How We Built an AI Consulting Team

 The Team: Four Agents, Four Roles

-We deliberately designed AgentMinds with four agents — not six, not eight, not one super-agent.
+We deliberately designed AgentMinds with four agents - not six, not eight, not one super-agent.
 Four.
-Each one mirrors a real role on a McKinsey engagement team:
+Each one mirrors a real role on a management consulting engagement team:

 | Agent | Role | What They Do |